Go Walking in Kerry Year-Round

 On a clear day you can also see Carrauntoohil to the east.
 As Ireland’s highest mountain, its pointed shape contrasts considerably to the Dunkerrons mountains.

 The likelihood is that Carrauntoohil has always stood above the great ice sheets and consequently it retained its pointed summit.
 Carrauntoohill is 1039m high and is 266m higher than Mullaghannattin (773m) and and 287m than Beann (752m), namely the highest peaks in the Sneem Dunkerron Mountain Range.

-I hope this whets your appetite just a little for a Sneem walking holiday.
-When you book a holiday with us, we’re confident you’ll have a great time and want to return again and again.
+I hope this whets your appetite for a Sneem walking holiday.
+When you book a holiday or day hike or walk with us, we’re confident you’ll have a great time and want to return again and again.

 Arrival on Day 1 in Sneem, Co.
 Kerry

 Our guest walkers gather at 8pm in our comfy lounge area at Álaind Lodges, Sneem for the group welcome and briefing session.

 We outline the holiday itinerary and check everyone has the gear to be safe, warm and comfortable on the next day’s walk.
-To ensure that we start promptly in the morning, we prepare as much of our kit that night for the following day’s lunch.
+To ensure that we start promptly in the morning, we prepare as much of our kit that night for the following day.

 Walking Itinerary for Day 2

-On Saturday morning we gather at 8AM for a substantial Álaind Lodges buffet breakfast with continental and hot cooked food choices.
+On Saturday morning we gather at 8AM for a substantial Álaind Lodges breakfast with continental and hot cooked food choices.
 Over breakfast we’ll chat about the itinerary for the day’s ridge walk.
 We check the weather forecast once more, collect our packed lunches and board our transport to our starting point at Coad Church.

 The weather for the day is North-westerly 8km wind, bright & sunny with temp 8 degrees and perfect visibility.
 These are perfect conditions for this time of year.